apache/iceberg/format/spec.md

 A table's **schema** is a list of named columns.
 All data types are either primitives or nested types, which are maps, lists, or structs.
 A table schema is also a struct type.

-For the representations of these types in Avro, ORC, and Parquet file formats, see Appendix A.
+For the representations of these types in Avro, ORC, and Parquet file formats, see Appendix A. The Iceberg file-schema is encoded in the file metadata with the `iceberg.schema` key.

 #### Nested Types